 This paper opens several aspects to be improved in future research.
 First, a simple rule to define the level of violence in each state was proposed.
-New research could operate with different thresholds or with refined information that allows to decompose which type of crime is really relevant for migrants.
-Second, new research could incorporate also the potential effect of amenities provided by states.
-Here, Roback (1982) claims that amenities affect both demand and supply, and its effect is capitalized by wages.
-Finally, we focus our research at the state level, leaving out all the heterogeneity among municipalities.
-Our decision was taken because we are estimating potential wages individually, and the estimation to the 2,457 municipalities in Mexico was too costly both in terms of computation and time.
+New research could replicate this exercise with different thresholds or with refined information that allows decomposing which type of crime is really relevant for migrants.
+Second, further research could incorporate also the potential effect of amenities offered by different states.
+Here, Roback (1982) claims that amenities affect both demand and supply, and their effect is capitalised by wages.
+Third, we focus our research at the state level, leaving out all the heterogeneity among municipalities.
+Our decision was taken because we are estimating potential wages individually, and estimating individual migration probabilities to the 2457 municipalities in Mexico was too costly both in terms of computation and time.
+Finally, an interesting extension of this analysis would be to explore heterogeneous migration results by economic sector in order to understand the effect of drug-related violence for different workers depending on their occupation.